tigerlegab/react-router/README.md

 ## Hooks

-* `useLocation` - Returns the current location data.
+* `useLocation` - Listens to location changes and returns the current location data.
-* `useLocationStatus` - Returns location status namely: pending, loaded.
+* `useLocationStatus` - Listens to location status changes and returns the current location status.
+Statuses are `pending` and `loaded`.

 ## Utils
+Functions that can also be used outside of react.

-* `navigate` - Navigates to a new route or location.
+* `navigate` - Navigates to a new browser location.
 * `getBrowserLocation` - Returns the current location data.

 ## Location data